 There are no specific mitigation measures recommended or needed at this time.
+This fact was affirmed in the Rangeland Health Standards Assessment, completed in FY 2006.

 CONCLUSION

 Based on the review documented above, I conclude that this proposal conforms to the applicable land use plan and that the existing NEPA documentation fully covers the proposed action and constitute BLM's compliance with the requirements of NEPA.